 RESULTS

-In the study, 131 patients 147 SNADETs were analyzed.
-The 147 ERs consisted of 136 endoscopic mucosal resections (EMR) (93%) and 11 endoscopic submucosal dissections (ESD) (7%).
+In the study, 131 patients with 147 SNADETs were analyzed.
+The 147 ERs consisted of 136 endoscopic mucosal resections (EMRs) (93%) and 11 endoscopic submucosal dissections (ESDs) (7%).
 The median tumor diameter was 10 mm.
 The pathology diagnosis was adenocarcinoma (56/147, 38%), high-grade intraepithelial neoplasia (44/147, 30%), or low-grade intraepithelial neoplasia (47/147, 32%).
 The R0 resection rate was 68% (93/136) in the EMR group and 73% (8/11) in the ESD group, respectively.
-Cap-assisted EMR (EMR-C) showed a higher rate of R0 resection compared to conventional method of EMR using a snare (78% vs 62%, P = 0.06).
-No adverse event was observed in the EMR group, whereas delayed bleeding, intraoperative perforation, and delayed perforation in one, three, and five patients occurred in the ESD group, respectively.
+Cap-assisted EMR (known as EMR-C) showed a higher rate of R0 resection compared to the conventional method of EMR using a snare (78% vs 62%, P = 0.06).
+No adverse event was observed in the EMR group, whereas delayed bleeding, intraoperative perforation, and delayed perforation in 3, 3, and 5 patients occurred in the ESD group, respectively.
 One patient with perforation required emergency surgery.
 In the 43 mo median follow-up period, local recurrence was found in four EMR cases and all cases were treated endoscopically.
 No patient died due to tumor recurrence.

 CONCLUSION